Abu Ubayda ibn al-Jarrah: Death and burial

-Beginning in the 13th century, Abu Ubayda's tomb was held to be in the village of Ammata in the Jordan Valley area of Transjordan.
+Abu Ubayda died of the plague in 639 and left no descendants.
+Beginning in the 13th century, Abu Ubayda's tomb was traditionally held to be in the village of Ammata in the Jordan Valley area of Transjordan.
 That part of the valley became known 'Ghawr Abi Ubayda'.
 Earlier places where Abu Ubayda and his wife were said to have been buried were Tiberias and Beisan in the Jordan district (corresponding to the Galilee and its environs).
 The traveller al-Harawi, who visited the tomb in Ammata at the beginning of the 13th century, mentions that his tomb was shown to be in all three places.

 The Jarrahs, the family that traditionally maintained the tomb, claimed descent from Abu Ubayda, and were exempt by the Ottoman authorities from paying taxes.
 They had a waqf on the property and collected donations to Abu Ubayda's memory from farmers and traders at the market nearest the tomb.